Skip to main content

 Analytics lures ai-scorepredict[.]com, goanalytics[.]xyz Fake analytics pages

 Many of these sites explicitly instruct users to visit from a mobile device for a "better experience," a social engineering nudge to ensure the target opens the page in Safari on iOS rather than a desktop browser.
+This tactic increases the likelihood that the exploit will run successfully, since it targets specific iOS versions.
+For example, a fake bingo site might display a popup saying, "For the best experience, please open this page on your iPhone," coaxing victims into the right environment.

 Infrastructure analysis: DNS, rDNS, WHOIS, and hosting

 We conducted full DNS resolution, reverse DNS lookups, WHOIS/RDAP registration queries, and IP pivots across all delivery and C2 domains.
 The results reveal a deliberate infrastructure strategy: abuse of major cloud CDNs to hide the real origin, a small number of dedicated IPs for the most sensitive lure sites, and registration patterns that cluster tightly around late 2025 and early 2026.
+This coordination suggests a well-planned campaign rather than random opportunistic activity.

 Hosting breakdown